timewave-computer/recursive-sp1-verifier/README.md

 4. Wrap that new SP1 proof as Groth16
 5. Verify that new Groth16 proof outside the circuit (this would usually happen on-chain)

+# 2. Arkworks
+In order to accelerate the co-processor opening proof speed, we're working on a custom Groth16 verifier that can leverage the `bls12_381` precompile to verify Arkworks proofs.
+The goal is to generate a lot of merkle opening ZKPs quickly and then wrap them in a single SP1 circuit.
+We still have to do the heavy lifting in the end, but only once for a batch of arbitrary size.